-- The right to inspect and review the student's education records within 45 days after the day Standard Healthcare Services College of Nursing (Standard College) receives a request for access.
+The right to inspect and review the student's education records within 45 days after the day Standard Healthcare Services College of Nursing (Standard College) receives a request for access.
 A student should submit to the registrar at registrar@standardcollege.edu or by mail at the school's address a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the school official to whom the request should be addressed. - The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

+The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

 A student who wishes to ask the school to amend a record should write the school official responsible for the record, clearly identify the part of the record the student wants changed and specify why it should be changed.
 If the school decides not to amend the record as requested, the school will notify the student in writing of the decision and the student's right to appeal regarding the request for amendment.
 Additional information regarding the appeal process will be provided to the student when notified of the right to an appeal.